 Factor rates: Why MCAs are expensive

-Take the $100,000 cash advance with a factor rate of 1.4 and 14-month repayment term for example.
+Take the $100,000 cash advance with a factor rate of 1.4 and a 14-month repayment term, for example.
 If you convert the factor rate into an interest rate, the annual interest rate for the $100,000 advance is 34 percent.